Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Available Coupons

-Normally I am a little hesitant to recommend something that is newer to the market.
+Normally, I am a little hesitant to recommend something that is so new to the market.
 But while the Ruger SFAR lacks a long-term track record, it makes up for it with some great features.

 Ruger employs a toughened 8620 steel bolt carrier, and a proprietary super steel bolt and barrel extension to ensure that it can withstand the increased recoil and wear produced by the larger cartridge.